 Fenugreek

 Fenugreek is a highly valued spice used extensively in traditional medicine for treating several health woes.
-Potent anti-inflammatory effects of fenugreek aids in lessening internal and external inflammation of the body and eases joint pain.
+The potent anti-inflammatory effects of fenugreek aid in lessening internal and external inflammation of the body and ease joint pain.

 Pro Tip: